 Bathing Your Dog

-Firstly, fill the tub or sink with warm water before you bring in your dog as some dogs do not react well to the sound of gushing water.
+First, fill the tub or sink with warm water before you bring in your dog as some dogs do not react well to the sound of gushing water.

 Use our four-towel approach by having one towel on the bottom of the tub to provide traction and to prevent slipping.
-The second towel is your antishake towel that you drape over your wet dog to prevent them from soaking you and the walls (before rinsing or between washes).
+The second towel is your antishake towel that you drape over your wet dog to prevent him from soaking you and the walls (before rinsing or between washes).
 The third and fourth towels are for drying your dog.

 Cover your dog with your third towel and use your last towel to dry the face, then the ears and then the feet.
 If you dog doesn’t mind the noise, blow-drying is an option but you must be sure to use the cooler heat setting.